molinan2/Nuked-SC55-Render-Mac/doc/renderer_frontend.md

 effective polyphony.
 A `count` of 2 is enough to play most MIDIs without dropping notes.

+### `--nvram <filename>`

+Saves and loads NVRAM to/from disk.
+JV-880 only.
+An instance number will be appended to the filename so that when running multiple instances they do not clobber each other's NVRAM.

 ### `-d, --rom-directory <dir>`

 Sets the directory to load roms from.
 If no specific romset flag is passed, the